padraigUCSD/cse110-w21-group31/README.md

 ## How to commit to this repo
 (0) Read the docs before u do anything else! https://padraigucsd.github.io/cse110-w21-group31/docs/
 (1) *Create a new branch from master before you start* DO NOT commit directly to master if contributing to source/.
-Direct commits are ok if for meeting notes, readme updates, etc. RULES FOR BRANCH NAMES: (1) branch names cannot be (2) spaces in branch names can only be stated with hypens (-).
+Direct commits are ok if for meeting notes, readme updates, etc.
+RULES FOR BRANCH NAMES:
+(1) branch names cannot be longer than 30 characters. no exceptions.
+(2) spaces in branch names can only be stated with hypens (-).
 No underscores or any other characters are allowed.
 (2)

 RULES FOR COMMIT MESSAGES: all commit messages must describe a change.
 Please try to avoid "non-messages" such as: "e" "i hate this" "AAAAAAA" or "this is not poggers"